UW-Hydro/VIC/README.txt

         the canopy air/surrounding atmosphere interface is not tracked.

+Aerodynamic resistance not correctly aggregated for output

+	Files affected:
+	conv_results_vic2alma.c, put_data.c, vicNl_def.h

+	Description:
+	In previous releases, aerodynamic resistance (out_data->aero_resist)
+	was aggregated by a simple area-weighted average over veg tiles.
+This led to an aggregate value that was not the true effective resistance of the entire grid cell.
+Since evaporation is proportional to 1/aero_resist, it is (1/aero_resist), or the aerodynamic conductivity, that should be averaged over the grid cell.
+Therefore, a new variable, out_data.aero_cond, was created for the purposes of aggregation.
+After aggregation, out_data.aero_resist is computed as 1/out_data.aero_cond.

+	The effect of the change is most pronounced when there is a large range of values of aerodynamic resistance among the veg tiles in a grid cell.
+	The effective aerodynamic resistance, computed the new way, will tend to be smaller than the old way when the values cover a wide range.
+	However, the effective aerodynamic resistance will never be smaller than the smallest value among the various veg tiles in the cell.

 Attempts to skip deactivated grid cells fail when using a binary initial state file.